zenecture/neuroflow/README.md

 }
 ```

-The `Executor` loads the local data source and boots the networking subsystem.
+The `Executor`, a single node, loads the local data source, boots the networking subsystem and listens for incoming jobs.

 # Evaluation